Saving Daily Data in CSV Using Batch Process

 Image from Gyazo

-Describe the process of acquiring content
+Writing the process of retrieving content

 Enter the following in the editor: